ortus-docs/wirebox-docs/configuring_wirebox/implicit_configuration_settings.md

 ## logBoxConfig

 The path to the LogBox Configuration object to use.
-By default it uses the one displayed below:
+By default it uses the one displayed below.
+If you are using WireBox within a ColdBox application, the LogBox configuration is taken from the ColdBox application.

 ```javascript
 wirebox.logBoxConfig = "wirebox.system.ioc.config.LogBox";